JacktheLander/Quantization/README.md

 Per-Group Quantization - Best for maintaining precision, improves memory slightly, really for training at scale like LLMs

-Weight Quantization - Only quantizing the weights and not the activation saves memory, while maintaining stable inference
+Inference Quantization - Only quantizing the weights and not the activation saves memory, while maintaining stable inference